rahulkj/rahulkj.github.io/_posts/2013-04-03-batch-file-as-service-on-windows.md

 ---
 layout: post
-title:  "Running batch file as a service (Windows XP only)"
+title: "🪟 Running Batch File as a Service (Windows XP Only)"
 date:   2013-04-03 8:34:00 -0600
+tags:
+  - windows
+  - batch
+  - service
+  - scripting
-categories: ubuntu storage
+categories:
+  - windows
+  - scripting
 ---

 To run a batch file (.bat) as a windows service, you can perform the following